Florida man in cow pajamas arrested on drug charges - NewsBreak

 OKECHOBEE COUNTY, Fla.
 (WFLA) – A man dressed in cow pajamas was one of five people recently arrested on multiple drug charges in Okeechobee County.

 According to the sheriff’s office in a Facebook post, members of the narcotics task force and special response team served a search warrant at a home on S.W.
-22nd Street in Okeechobee.Kidnapped Florida man drives erratically ‘in hopes of being pulled over’
+22nd Street in Okeechobee.Homeowners shocked after 200 teens burglarize $8 million home, throw a party

 The sheriff’s office said during a search of the home, methamphetamine, ammunition, and drug paraphernalia were found.